In this article:

 If you're not, now may be a good time to speak with your human resources department.
 Employers already receive a tax break for offering tuition assistance to their employees—they can contribute up to $5,250 annually on a tax-free basis.

-But now, because of the CARES Act, that tax break has extended to student loan repayment assistance as well through the end of 2020.
-In other words, your employer can help make up to $5,250 in payments toward your student loans this year, and it will be tax-free for both of you.
+The CARES Act extended that tax break to student loan repayment assistance through the end of 2025.
+In other words, your employer can help make up to $5,250 in payments toward your student loans per year, and it will be tax-free for both of you.

 Just keep in mind that the $5,250 limit is shared between tuition reimbursement and student loan repayment assistance, so if you're taking advantage of both, there are some limitations.